Contact Us

 The Hillies have a reputation as a competitive, innovative and social club with a long and proud history of participating and winning in various levels of Suburban Rugby.

 Records of the early history of the Hunters Hill Rugby Union Football Club are rather scanty largely due to the fire which destroyed most of the records of the Rugby Union in 1973.
-However, old Hunters Hill Council records show that in 1892 the Hunters Hill Rugby Union Football Club was formed, that in 1895 the Club colours were dark and light blue, that they won only five out of nine matches in 1896 and names of the early official are quoted.
-The Club played in the now traditional black and white bars from 1907 and these are world registered.
+However, records show that in 1892 the Hunters Hill Rugby Union Football Club was formed, and entered into the Second Junior Competition.
+In 1892 results show Won 2 Lost 8, 28 points for and 120 against, the first win was against Manly 16 - 0 on 16th July 1892.
+In 1893 won 6, drawn 2, lost 3, finishing 7th from 16 teams.
+In 1894, won five out of eight games competing in the Third Junior B Division.
+In 1895 the Club colours were dark and light blue, winning five out of nine matches in Third Junior A Division.
+From 1896 to 1901 records are scarce, with few results known.
+From 1907 the Club played in the now traditional black and white bars and these are world registered.

-From 1904 onward we have photographs of the best team in each year until the First World War and thereafter up to the Second World War.
-During this time the Club was under the guidance of the late Charlie Fairland who was in the 1904 team.
+From 1903 onward we have photographs of a team in each year until the First World War and thereafter up to the Second World War.
+During this time the Club was under the guidance of the late Charlie Fairland who was in the 1903 team.

 The early pattern consisted only of social matches arranged between Clubs and according to verbal and written reports these were sometimes pretty wild affairs.
 In 1906, or earlier, however, the club affiliated with City and Suburban Competition and stayed with this until the formation of Metropolitan Sub-District Rugby Union in 1923, when the Kentwell and Burke Cups were introduced.